Breno-Paiva/FlippyData/README.md

 How To Use
 ----------

-1. Clone this repo.
+1. Clone this repo

-2. CD into the lib folder and open irb.
+2. CD into the lib folder and open irb

 3. Run the code: load 'flippy_data.rb'